 For example, a worker with hearing loss who relies on lip-reading may have trouble understanding people wearing masks.
 An employer might make

-an accommodation so the employee can continue to perform their job.
+so the employee can continue to perform their job.

 An accommodation is a change at work that removes a barrier for an employee.
 In the example of the worker with hearing loss, an employer might make an accommodation by switching around shifts so the worker doesn’t need to work with customers.

 Many employees may not realize they’re protected by the ADA.
 And they may not know how this law protects people with disabilities from discrimination, including at work.

 Here are some facts about employee rights under the ADA, and some tips for asking about COVID-19 at work.